thevpc/nuts/documentation/website/.dir-template/src/docs/concepts/text-coloring-format.md

 # Nuts Text Format
 **```nuts```** comes up with a simple coloring syntax that helps writing better looking portable command line programs. standard output is automatically configured to accept the "Nuts Text Format" (NTF) syntax.
-Though it remains possible to disable this ability using the --no-color standard option (or programmatically, see **```nuts```** API documentation).
+Though it remains possible to disable this ability using the --!color standard option (or programmatically, see **```nuts```** API documentation).
 NTF will be translated to the underlying terminal implementation using ANSI escape code on linux/windows terminals if available.